mdang/ga-lessons/python-oop/README.md

 # This duck has a wide orange bill and a long tail
 ```

+### Packages and Modules

+A module is a file containing Python definitions and statements.
+Modules allow us to write code in a reusable manner, any code within modules are loaded once and cached into `.pyc` files as bytecode.

+A Package in Python is just a directory with an `__init__.py` file in it.
+The file can be empty.
+Packages help us organize our code another level above just using modules.

 ### Singletons

 If you want only one of something, a module might be best.
 No matter how many